ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/05-variants-and-optimisations.md

 Note that in @sec:sorting-2:mergesort-optimisations we discussed exactly the same improvement for Mergesort.

-### Mergesort variations {#sorting-2:mergesort-variations}

-There are some optimisations one can do to the naive Mergesort algorithm from above.

-#### Use just one temporary array

-Notice that in the implementation above, the merge function creates a new auxiliary array every time it is called.
-This is quite inefficient, because it takes some time to allocate memory for a new array, which will be be destroyed directly when merge is finished.
-A simple optimisation is to create one single auxiliary array before the very first recursive call, and reuse this array in all invocations of merge.
-The only thing we would have to do is to add an extra argument to `mergeSort` and `merge`, for the reference to the auxiliary array.
-Then we can create a wrapper function that takes care of the initialisation, and makes the first recursive call:

-    mergeSort(arr):
-        temp = new Array(arr.size)
-        mergeSort(arr, temp, 0, arr.size-1)

 ### Bottom-up Mergesort {#sorting-2:bottomup-mergesort}

 If you look at the figure above that showed all the splitting steps,